FWGA Member Handbook

 General Responsibilities: Hosting

-Each member is required to be the “hostess” for 2 casual play events for each of their active casual play groups.
-New members are not required to host their first year of membership.
+Each member is required to be the “hostess” for 3 casual play events for each of their active casual play groups.
+New members are not required to host their first six months of membership.
 See the Hosting Duties page on the ForeWomenGolf.org website for a detailed description of the hosting duties.

 Clinics